 Absences must be verified by a parent/guardian with a phone call or note.
 If it is necessary for a student to be absent from school for any reason, parents or legal guardian should call the school (660-939-2135) by 8:30 A.M.
-If there has been no contact between the school and parents verifying the absence, a doctor's note must be presented upon the student's return to school.
-A note, or call, from the student's guardian will not suffice.
+A note, or call, from the student's guardian will not suffice, but instead a doctor's note must be presented upon returning to school.